 What did you munch on last night?
 Yeah, me too.
-A boozy egg-nog and some chocolate.
+Boozy egg nog and some chocolate.
 Not the best choice, although it was dark chocolate!
 No, it is not my average late-night munchy of choice.
-I’m more privy to kalamata olives, grape tomatoes, goat cheese, and some fancy crackers that look like a sliver of log – Yum!
+I usually opt for kalamata olives, grape tomatoes, goat cheese, and some fancy crackers that look like a sliver of logs – Yum!

-I will not suggest you restrict yourself.
-Instead, I suggest you decide on a plan and add-in extra movement!
-Here are seven tips you can start planning out;
+I will not suggest you restrict yourself from anything.
+Instead, I suggest you decide on a plan and add in extra movement!

-- Exercise first thing in the morning; if you’re a morning person, ride that boat!
+- Exercise first thing in the morning.
+If you’re a morning person, ride that boat!
 Put on your stretchy pants and get your workout in.
-Getting moving in the morning will release those feel good endorphins, and when we feel good we make better decisions.
-Are you just getting started with a fitness routine?
-Contact me!
-We’ll begin with a free 20-minute virtual consultation, we’ll discuss your health and fitness priorities to tailor a program to your unique goals.
+Get moving in the morning to release those feel-good endorphins.
+When we feel good we make better decisions.
+Confused about where to begin?
+Contact me for a free 20-minute virtual consultation.
+We’ll discuss your health and fitness priorities to tailor a program to your unique goals.

 - Drink a glass of water before your meal; you’ve probably heard this one before.
-I personally don’t drink a full glass of water before my meal.
-I drink half a glass, about 4 ounces.
-Instead, I focus on the nutritious offerings on my plate than fill up my stomach with too much liquid.
-However it’s a viable option; customize it to your situation.
+I don’t drink a full glass of water before my meal, about half a glass to be precise.
+Instead, I focus on the nutritious offerings on my plate rather than filling my stomach with too much liquid.
+However, it’s a viable option.
+Customize it to your situation.

-- Eat lean proteins and fiber from your meal first; these take longer to digest.
+- Prioritize lean proteins and fiber from your meal; these take longer to digest.
 Savor every little morsel.

 - Whenever possible, go for a walk after your meals.
 More movement means more glucose is being shuttled out of the bloodstream into the muscles.
 Reducing circulating blood glucose is helpful for type II diabetics.

 - Keep healthy snacks you ENJOY within reach.
-What I keep handy; pistachios, walnuts, Greek yogurt, kale chips, grapefruits, cottage cheese, figs, cucumbers, hummus, and I can not leave out dark chocolate.
-Choose fruits and vegetables that are low on the glycemic index and enjoy your dark chocolate in moderation!
+What I keep handy are pistachios, walnuts, Greek yogurt, kale chips, grapefruits, cottage cheese, figs, cucumbers, and hummus – I can not leave out dark chocolate.
+Choose fruits and vegetables low on the glycemic index (and are in season).
+Enjoy dark chocolate in moderation!

 - Play, this is a fun one!
 Play movement-based video games or if you have children running around, join them!
-My point here is to get-in movement wherever you can.
+My point here is to get moving wherever you can.